-If your app must modify the code of a merchant's theme, then you should use App Snippets for the functionality and the Asset resource to inject the app snippets into the theme's liquid files.
-You should also include detailed instructions for the merchant on how to add and remove the code manually.
+If your app must modify the code of a merchant's theme, then you should use the Asset resource to inject the app snippets into the theme's liquid files.
+You should also include detailed instructions for the merchant on how to add and remove the code.

-If your app adds a visible element to a merchant’s storefront, then the element must be disabled by default so that the merchant can see or edit the element before enabling it.
+If your app adds a visible element to a merchant’s storefront, then the element must be disabled by default so that the merchant can see or edit the element before they enable it.
 You must provide instructions on how the merchant can enable the storefront element.

 If your app interacts with a merchant's theme, then you should ensure that the app also works in the Theme Editor environment.
 If necessary, you can set your app to detect the Theme Editor so that you can adjust your app to work in that environment.